 If you want another way to have that margarita flavor, try my Party-favorite Strawberry Margarita Poke Cake.

-I will be honest, for years, I really didn’t know how to make this restaurant-style frozen margarita.
-Literally, I waited to hit a Mexican restaurant to get my favorite summer cocktail.
+I will be honest, for years, I really didn’t know how to make restaurant-style frozen margaritas.
+I had to get my fill at Mexican restaurants.

 What I use: